Incorporation

 To be eligible to apply for a professional accounting corporation permit, the applicant must be a member in good standing of CPABC with a direct or indirect proprietary interest in shares of the corporation.

-To apply for an incorporation permit, you will be required to complete (in full) the following forms:
+To apply for an incorporation permit, please login to online services.

 Steps for applying for a professional accounting corporation permit

-- The Director, Public Practice Licencing will review the submitted Form 1A and, if satisfactory, will grant approval in writing to the use of the corporate name.
+- The Director, Public Practice Licencing will review the submitted Form 1A and, if satisfactory, will grant approval in writing for the use of the corporate name.
+The application status will change to “Incomplete”.

-- The applicant must also request his/her solicitor to review the requirements of Sections 39,40, and 41 of the Chartered Professional Accountants Act and Bylaws 800 and 801 to ensure the corporation is in compliance with all applicable requirements, and complete Form 4A: Certificate of Solicitor.
+- The applicant must request for a Lawyer of BC to review the requirements of Sections 39, 40, and 41 of the Chartered Professional Accountants Act and Bylaws 800 and 801 to ensure the corporation complies with all applicable requirements, and complete Form 4A: Certificate of Solicitor.